Source Data Verification: A Case Study in Practical DI Challenges

 The Food and Drug Administration (FDA) has always been pivotal in drug and biopharmaceutical development.
 With the enactment of the Prescription Drug User Fee Act (PDUFA) VII for the period 2023-2027, the FDA has introduced innovative measures that promise to revolutionize the way biopharmaceutical developers communicate with the agency, potentially fast-tracking the development process.

 One of the main introductions under PDUFA VII is the expansion of the INTERACT meeting program.
 Originally, this program was designed to offer early advice on various aspects such as toxicology, proof-of-concept, biodistribution study design, Chemistry, Manufacturing, and Controls (more on CMC regulatory affairs) issues, and first-in-human trials, primarily in collaboration with the Center for Biologics Evaluation and Research (CBER).
 Now, this program has extended its reach to include similar engagements with the Center for Drug Evaluation and Research (CDER).
 This expansion is a significant boon for developers of complex pharmaceuticals, particularly at stages where clear guideline documents may not be readily available.
-By engaging with the FDA in these early stages, developers can gain invaluable insights and guidance, smoothing the path for their innovative products and the opportunity for another free consultation with the FDA, as part of the Pre-IND meeting for a later stage.
+By engaging with the FDA in these early stages, developers can gain invaluable insights and guidance, smoothing the path for their innovative products and the opportunity for another biopharma regulatory consulting free consultation with the FDA, as part of the Pre-IND meeting for a later stage.

-Adres operates as a regulatory affairs consultancy specializing in regulatory affairs, Medical QA and CMC.
+Adres operates as a regulatory affairs consulting specializing in regulatory affairs, Medical QA and CMC.
 Navigating the intricate crossroads of innovation and regulation can be daunting, and securing professional advice is not merely advantageous—it is imperative.

 We encourage you to seek assistance without reservation.
 We are here for you incase you have questions.
 Come pick our brains!